jessanettica/jessanettica.github.io/myblog/_posts/2017-01-28-extending-user-model.markdown

 >>> jessica_instagram_handle = u.userprofile.insta_handle
 {% endhighlight %}

 As you can see, it is not a special model in any way; it is simply is a normal Django model that happens to have a one-to-one relationship to the User Model through a OnetoOneField and it will have it’s own database table.
 Because UserProfile is just another model, it will not automatically be updated when a new user is created.
-To do this automatically you will need to use Django signals to listen for the User’s post_save event and update the UserProfile instance when it happens (the Django docs are beautiful.
-Just Google “Django signals post_save” and you’ll be good.)
+To do this automatically you will need to use Django signals to listen for the User’s post_save event and update the UserProfile instance when it happens (the Django docs are [beautiful][django-docs])

 As a side note, the code above is for Dango 1.10.
 If you are like me and have been using Django 1.8 or before, `on_delete` can now be used as the second positional argument (previously it was typically only passed as a keyword argument).
 It’s not required, but it will be in Django 2.0 so I’d start using it and checkout what the options for it are.
 I used CASCADE here which tells Django: “When the referenced object is deleted, also delete the objects that have references to it”.